sebdehne/dbus-mqtt-services/README.md

 # dbus-mqtt-services
 A [driver](https://github.com/victronenergy/venus/wiki/howto-add-a-driver-to-Venus)
-for [VenusOS](https://github.com/victronenergy/venus/wiki), which listens on a special MQTT and creates a new "service" on the dbus as instructed in the MQTT-message.
-This allows you to create whatever service you desire on the dbus without having to run special python-code on the VenusOS device.
+for [VenusOS](https://github.com/victronenergy/venus/wiki), which listens on a special MQTT topic and creates a new dbus-service as instructed in the MQTT-message.
+This allows you to create whatever dbus-service you desire without having to run special python-code on the VenusOS device.

 Credits: Louis Van Der Walt's [dbus-serialbattery](https://github.com/Louisvdw/dbus-serialbattery) was a great inspiration for this work.